jvo203/FITSWebQL/README.md

 # status
 work-in-progress

-all platforms: Intel IPP, Parallel STL, Intel TBB
+# requirements
+either Intel C/C++ version 19-or-higher (which bundles IPP, Parallel STL and TBB) or a recent gcc/clang++ with C++17-or-higher support plus a manual installation of a free Intel IPP